9854945d/llm-research-toolkit/README.md

 # LLM Research Toolkit

-Open-source tools and workflows for reproducible AI research.
+A collection of tools, notes, and workflows for AI research and reproducible experimentation.

-## Overview
+## About

-LLM Research Toolkit is an open-source project focused on helping researchers conduct reproducible experiments with large language models.

-The project aims to provide:
+This repository documents my ongoing work on research automation, experiment management, model evaluation, and reproducible AI workflows.

+The goal is to explore how large language models can assist researchers in:

+* Literature review
-* Experiment management workflows
+* Experiment documentation
-* Dataset preparation utilities
-* Benchmarking scripts
-* Evaluation pipelines
+* Benchmark evaluation
-* Research automation tools
+* Research workflow automation
+* Reproducible reporting

-## Motivation
+## Current Focus

-Reproducibility remains one of the major challenges in AI research.
-This project provides lightweight tools and workflows that help researchers organize experiments, evaluate models, and document results.
+Current areas of investigation:

+* LLM-assisted research workflows
+* Automated experiment documentation
+* Benchmark reproducibility
+* Research knowledge management

-## Roadmap
+## Planned Components

-### Phase 1

-* Research workflow templates
+* Research notes and observations
-* Experiment tracking examples
+* Experiment templates
-* Dataset processing utilities

-### Phase 2

-* Benchmark automation
-* Evaluation pipelines
+* Evaluation scripts
+* Benchmarking workflows
-* Documentation generation
+* Documentation automation

-### Phase 3

-* Multi-model comparison tools
-* Reproducible research reports
+## Repository Status

+This project is currently under active development.

+Contributions, feedback, and discussion are welcome.

 ## License